Final report for GS20-225

 - Study the effect of oak mulch on microbial life biodiversity within the rhizosphere (rhizobiome)

-This project aims to apply oak bioactive materials (mulch) in a CLas-infected citrus grove.
-We have reached an agreement with a cooperator offering the use of a part of their existing citrus grove for this project.
-The study site is part of a larger orange grove, and the trial will utilize only Valencia oranges on US-812 (4 years old).
+This project aimed to apply oak bioactive materials (mulch) in a CLas-infected citrus grove.
+We reached an agreement with a cooperator offering the use of a part of their existing citrus grove for this project.
+The study site was part of a larger orange grove, and the trial utilized only Valencia oranges on US-812 (4 years old).
 This rootstock/scion combination was selected for its sensitivity to low soil and water quality and because is the typical combination used by growers across the Indian River Region.
-The experimental design for the study will utilize a randomized complete block design where the main variable will be the presence of oak mulch (300 kg of muck per plot).
-All other grove management operations, including fertilization, irrigation, and pest control will occur under standing operating conditions determined by the grower cooperator.
-Each plot will have 15 trees to be used for canopy growth assessment, root/tree health, disease severity/incidence, soil and leaf nutrient characterization, and soil microbial activity assessment.
-All treatments will be replicated 6 times.
+The experimental design for the study was a randomized complete block design where the main variable was the presence of oak mulch (300 kg of mulch per plot).
+All other grove management operations, including fertilization, irrigation, and pest control was managed by the grower cooperator in accordance with industry standards.
+Each plot had 4 trees from which canopy growth assessment, root/tree health, disease severity/incidence, soil and leaf nutrient characterization, and soil microbial activity will be assessed.
+All treatments were replicated 3 times.

-Oak mulch will be obtained from a landscape company and it will be chipped and applied to the field at the beginning of the experiment.
-A second mulch application will be conducted 1 year after the start of the project.
-Lastly, measurements for this project include a wide range of soil physical, chemical, and biological parameters, root parameters, tree physiological assessments, and rhizosphere observations.
+Oak mulch was obtained from a landscape company and was chipped and applied to the field at the beginning of the experiment.
+A second mulch application was conducted 1 year after the start of the project.
+Lastly, measurements for this project included a wide range of soil physical, chemical, and biological parameters, root parameters, tree physiological assessments, and rhizosphere observations.
 The measurements and methods pertaining to each objective are discussed below:

 Objective 1- Study the capability of oak mulch to contain and suppress CLas in vivo under field conditions.

-Leaf CLas titer will be taken at the start of the project and continue monthly for the duration of the project.
-Leaf will be collected, and the microbial DNA will be extracted using the Qiagen DNeasy kit.
-Changes in individual tree CLas quantities will be tracked and analyzed throughout the duration of the experiment.
-Tree data will be analyzed using SAS to determine if there are treatment effects among the two treatments.
+Leaf CLas titer was sampled at the start of the project and monthly for the duration of the project.
+Leaves were collected, and the microbial DNA was extracted using the Qiagen DNeasy kit.
+Changes in individual tree CLas quantities were tracked and analyzed throughout the duration of the experiment.
+Tree data was analyzed using R to determine if there are treatment effects among the two treatments.

 Objective 2- Measure the effect of oak mulch on HLB-affected citrus leaf physiology and root growth, development and physiology.

-Root growth will be assessed using mini-rhizotrons installed in each plot (at least 2 per plot) at a 45° angle throughout the root system.
-A CID-root imager camera (CID Bio-Science, USA) will be used to take root scans and estimate root diameter, length and overall root growth.
-Root health will be assessed using minirhizotron scans and root collections in combination with WHINRhizoTRON analysis software (Regent Instruments Inc., Canada).
-In addition, leaf and soil nutrient concentrations (N, P, K, Ca, Mg, S, B, Zn, Mn, Fe, Cu) will be determined at the start of the project and at approximately 1-month intervals for the duration of the project.
-Samples will be collected and sent to Waters Ag Laboratories in Camilla, GA for analysis of nutrients, pH and CEC.
-Finally, soil moisture analysis between treatments will be taken monthly.
+Root growth was assessed using minirhizotrons installed in each plot (at least 2 per plot) at a 45° angle throughout the root system.
+A CID-root imager camera (CID Bio-Science, USA) was used to take root scans and estimate root diameter, length, and overall root growth.
+Root health was assessed using minirhizotron scans and root collections in combination with WHINRhizoTRON analysis software (Regent Instruments Inc., Canada).
+In addition, leaf, and soil nutrient concentrations (N, P, K, Ca, Mg, S, B, Zn, Mn, Fe, Cu) was determined at the start of the project and at approximately 1-month intervals for the duration of the project.
+Samples were collected and sent to Waters Ag Laboratories in Camilla, GA for analysis of nutrients, pH, and CEC.
+Finally, soil moisture analysis between treatments was taken monthly.

 Objective 3- Study the effect of oak mulch on microbial life within the rhizosphere (rhizobiome).

-Root and soil microbial activity (respiration) will be characterized using a LI-COR 6800 (LI-COR, USA) connected to a soil CO2 analyzer.
-Respiration will be measured every 3 months for the duration of the project.
-Additionally, a subsample of soil and mulch will be collected for rhizobiome analysis.
-Soil samples containing citrus roots will be collected at the beginning of the experiment, after one year and at the end of the field trials.
-The microbial rRNA will be extracted from soil samples using the Qiagen DNeasy PowerLyzer PowerSoil Kit and soil microbial diversity and composition will be assessed using high-throughput amplicon sequencing.
-Extracted rRNA will be sent for high-throughput amplicon and shotgun metagenomics sequencing to the University of Illinois Chicago DNA Services Center.
-Data will be analyzed in QIIME 2, Phyloseq and Spieceasy R packages, and PICRUSt.
-Machine learning algorithms will be used to identify specific taxa responsible for differences among treatments and determine their importance in correlation with the measured soil nutrient and tree health parameters.
+A subsample of soil and mulch was collected for rhizobiome analysis.
+Soil samples containing citrus roots were collected at the beginning of the experiment, after one year and at the end of the field trials.
+The microbial rRNA was extracted from soil samples using the Qiagen DNeasy PowerLyzer PowerSoil Kit and soil microbial diversity and composition was assessed using high-throughput amplicon sequencing.
+Extracted rRNA was sent for high-throughput amplicon and shotgun metagenomics sequencing to the University of Illinois Chicago DNA Services Center.
+Data was analyzed in QIIME 2, Phyloseq and Spieceasy R packages, and PICRUSt.
+Machine learning algorithms were used to identify specific taxa responsible for differences among treatments and determine their importance in correlation with the measured soil nutrient and tree health parameters.

 Educational & Outreach Activities

-Gave a 30 minute presentation to between 20-40 growers, extension, and industry professionals at the Central Florida Citrus Under Protective Screening (CUPS) Field Day.
-This event was organized by the Volusia County extension and took place at Vo-LaSalle Farms, Inc (De Leon Springs, Fl) on March 25, 2021.
+Gave a 30-minute presentation to between 20-40 growers, extension, and industry professionals at the Central Florida Citrus Under Protective Screening (CUPS) Field Day.
+This event was organized by the Volusia County extension and took place at Vo-LaSalle Farms, Inc (De Leon Springs, FL) on March 25, 2021.
 Topic included rationale behind the oak mulch study, experimental design/ materials and methods, and preliminary results of the study.
-Other outreach includes published press articles in Citrus Industry Magazine, News4Jax, MorningAgClips, and UF/IFAS blogs.

 Ideally, this project will contribute to the knowledge regarding the use of mulch in the citrus industry.
 Economically, if the addition of mulch increases plant available nutrients, growers may be able to use less synthetic fertilizers, contributing to economic and environmental sustainability.